How to Overcome the AI Trust Gap: A Strategy for Business Leaders

-Adding to AI incomprehension are data scientists, the rarefied AI elite who talk with alarming fluency about such theoretical machine learning concepts as bias variance decomposition, an algorithm’s expected generalization error, achieving higher model accuracy without overfitting, gradient boosting and random forests tree ensemble learning algorithms, longitudinal and latitudinal model value rounding, geolocation data scoring and how hyperparameters for models affect the decomposition of expected prediction errors for regression problems.**
+Too often of no help making AI less opaque are data scientists, the AI elite who talk with alarming fluency about such things as bias variance decomposition, expected generalization errors of algorithms, achieving higher model accuracy without overfitting, gradient boosting and random forests tree ensemble learning algorithms, longitudinal and latitudinal model value rounding, geolocation data scoring and how model hyperparameters affect the decomposition of expected prediction errors for regression problems.**

 What was the second thing?